 On March 15, 2020, Columbia Health rapidly moved to a virtual service delivery model in light of public health measures to minimize the spread of the coronavirus and to protect providers and students.

 Disability Services (DS), which facilitates equal access for students with all kinds of disabilities by coordinating accommodations and support services, began offering all of its support services virtually that same day.
 Students with disabilities who require academic, housing, or virtual event accommodations or students without disabilities who would like to consult with our specialists can reach out to Disability Services, regardless of their location by emailing email@example.com or calling 212-854-2388.

-As instruction has moved online, DS is not proctoring in-person exams for Spring 2021.
+As instruction has moved online, DS is not proctoring in-person exams for Summer 2021.